mattmarcussmith/mattmarcussmith/README.md

-# 💼 Matthew Smith
+# Matthew Smith

-`FullStack Software Engineer (MVC/Blazor/SQL/Azure)` <br />
+`.Net Software Engineer` <br />

-I have a Bachelor of Science in Software Engineering with a concentration in C# from Western Governors University.
-I currently work for VSolvit where I build software for government entities.
+Application Engineer at VSolvit, working on government systems.
+I specialize in crafting secure, high-performance applications that keep critical operations stable.
+Navigating through complex architectures, I build solutions that are precise and built for the future.

 ---